-The Division of Dental Public Health and Pediatric Dentistry at the Herman Ostrow School of Dentistry of the University of Southern California (USC) is seeking to hire a dentist (DDS/DMD) as a Clinical Assistant Professor to join its Dental Transformation Initiative, Local Dental Pilot Project team, a collaboration with California State University, Los Angeles (CSULA).
-The dental provider will travel to community sites in Los Angeles County, Service Planning Areas (SPAs) 3, 4, 6, 8 and provide dental visual exam and oral health education to children and young adults between the ages of 0-20.
-The dental provider will serve as the team lead and supervise all team members (field site coordinators, dental and dental hygiene students, social work interns, health educators and CSULA students from selected disciplines) in the field as the team enrolls children into the program, provides oral health needs assessments (screenings), determines the urgency of dental interventions, refers to vetted dental homes and educates families on health topics such as daily oral hygiene strategies, health meals and snacks, and trauma prevention during play and sports.
+The Division of Dental Public Health and Pediatric Dentistry at the Herman Ostrow School of Dentistry of the University of Southern California (USC) is seeking to hire a Dentist (DMD/DDS) or RDH to join its Dental Transformation Initiative, Local Dental Pilot Project team, a collaboration with California State University, Los Angeles (CSULA).
+The dental provider will travel to community sites in Los Angeles County, Service Planning Areas (SPAs) 3,4,6,8 and provide a dental visual exam and oral health education to children and young adults between the ages of 0-20.
+The dental provider will serve as the team lead and supervise all team members (field site coordinators, dental and dental hygiene students, social work interns, health educators and CSULA students from selected disciplines) in the field as the team enrolls children into the program, provides oral health needs assessments (screenings), determines the urgency of dental interventions, refers to vetted dental homes and educates families on health topics such as daily oral hygiene strategies, healthy meals and snacks, and trauma prevention during play and sports.
 The dental provider will assist in conducting dental provider and community education trainings at partner clinics and community outreach sites.
 The dental provider will ensure positive team interaction and educational outcomes for all students as part of the interdisciplinary and Whole Child model.
 Comprehensive treatment is not provided at community outreach sites.
-This 50% grant-funded position requires 20 hours a week of work (or 2.5 days) on Monday, Wednesday and half day Friday, alternating with weekend assignments each month.
+This 50% grant funded position requires 20 hours a week of work (or 2.5 days) on Monday, Wednesday and half day Friday alternating with weekend assignments each month.
 Start and end time varies each day.

 USC’s Viterbi School of Engineering has been one of the economic engines in Southern California and a vital hub in the California economy.
 The technical innovations and ideas generated by the Viterbi faculty and research community have resulted in countless innovations, many becoming the foundations for new companies, products and services.
 The thousands of students graduating each year bring new ideas and vitality to companies in California and beyond.
 With an annual research budget exceeding $205M each year, more than 46 research centers and institutes, more than 180 faculty members, 7,800 students and over 60,000 impassioned alumni world-wide, the Viterbi School is addressing some of the world’s great challenges.